 Note - Some of our clients make this a rest day but we would strongly recommend a trip to Mullaghmore either by bike or car.

 Departing your accommodation follow signs for the N15 road to Bundoran.
-Experience the Wild Atlantic Way at its finest, with stunning views of the Atlantic on the left and the iconic Ben Bulben mountain to your right.
+Experience the Wild Atlantic Way at its finest as you cycle north towards Donegal.
+Experience stunning views of the Atlantic Ocean on the left and the iconic Ben Bulben mountain to your right.
 Continue through Rathcormack to the village of Drumcliff where the legendary Irish poet W.B Yeats is buried.

 Cycling on towards Cliffony turn left for the picturesque coastal village of Mullaghmore.
 At the edge of Mullaghmore turn left and take in the stunning views of Classiebawn Castle sitting in an evergreen spread overlooking the bay and Atlantic Ocean.
 Stop for lunch at the Pier Head hotel whilst looking over the beautiful harbour.
 Return to your accommodation which is a distance of 29km.